tzuhsien-kao/genio-tools/docs/index.rst

 Power the board
 ---------------

-To similate pressing the power button (for 1 second), you can run the following
+To simulate pressing the power button (for 1 second), you can run the following
 command:

 .. prompt:: bash $